Citizens Police Academy

 How to Attend

 If you would like to attend the Citizens Police Academy, please complete an application.
-Applications are available at the Jacksonville Police Department, 1400 Marshall Road Jacksonville AR 72076 or print from home CPA Application (PDF) All applications must be received by Fall 2021 date will be announced soon.
+Applications are available at the Jacksonville Police Department, 1400 Marshall Road Jacksonville AR 72076 or print from home CPA Application (PDF) All applications must be received by March 22, 2022.
 Again, attendance will be limited!